tamarr/tamarr.github.io/_posts/2020-12-09-yc_interview.md

 ---
 layout: post
-title: Who Me?
-An Interview At YC??
+title: An Interview At YCombinator
 subtitle: About getting an interview with YCombinator!
 And, spoiler alert, getting rejected.
 small-image: https://media.giphy.com/media/5aCiXMnPl1cli/giphy.gif
 read-time: 5